 David Gregory | CEO | Small Business Mentoring Service

 When deciding how you want to run the network, it’s useful to have roles so everyone knows who is responsible for what and to minimise confusion.
 Dana makes the following points about volunteer roles:

 - Have clear role descriptions so people know what they are stepping into

-- Have the roles as fixed term so people won’t feel stuck in a role and others are more likely to put their hand up
+- Have fixed term roles so people don’t feel stuck in a role and others are more likely to put their hand up

 - Share the load and make everyone feel valued

 “My biggest tip is ‘don’t be afraid to get involved’.
 Everyone has different areas of expertise that can support a great association.
-Whether it is social media savvy, graphic design for posters, walking the streets to deliver trader packs, attending monthly meetings or being a collection / drop off point for any of the competitions (that we run).
+Whether that be developing social media posts, designing posters, walking the streets to deliver trader packs, attending monthly meetings or being a collection / drop off point for any of the competitions (that we run).
 The Yarraville Traders Association is all about community and everyone that is involved volunteers their time and works hard for the benefit of everyone in the Yarraville Business Community.”

 Dean Spencer | Secretary | Yarraville Traders Association